-Less than four years later he was proven right when Challenger made a longest tank kill in history.
+Less than four years later, he was proven right when Challenger made the longest tank kill in history.

 The longest tank kill was also the longest tank-to-tank kill in history.
-Prior to that one was an Elefant of Schweren-Heeres-Panzerjäger-Kompanie 614 (formerly 2./653), which was reported to have knocked-out a T-34 at 4500m in autumn 1944.
-It seems quite incredible that even today with modern sighting/ range-finding equipment ammunition and weapons that an unguided projectile can hit a target the size of a tank at over 5 km… that was one hell of a lucky shot.
+Before that, one was an Elefant of Schweren-Heeres-Panzerjäger-Kompanie 614 (formerly 2./653), which was reported to have knocked out a T-34 at 4500m in autumn 1944.
+It seems pretty incredible that even today, with modern sighting/ range-finding equipment, ammunition, and weapons, an unguided projectile can hit a target the size of a tank at over 5 km; that was one hell of a lucky shot.

 British Challenger 2 Tank

 Today, the United Kingdom has a new state-of-art tank.
 Challenger 2 is the successor of the famous Challenger tank.
 The tank designation is the FV4034 Challenger 2 (MOD designation “CR2”).
-Challenger 2 is a third generation British main battle tank (MBT).
-The tank is currently in service with the armies of the United Kingdom and Oman.
-It was designed and built by the British company Vickers Defence Systems (now known as BAE Systems Land & Armaments).
+Challenger 2 is a third-generation British main battle tank (MBT).
+The tank is currently in service with the United Kingdom and Oman armies.
+It was designed and built by Vickers Defence Systems (now known as BAE Systems Land & Armaments).

-Production began in 1993 and the Challenger 2 tanks were delivered in July 1994, replacing the Challenger 1.
-The tank entered service with the British Army in 1998, with the last delivered in 2002.
+Production began in 1993, and the Challenger 2 tanks were delivered in July 1994, replacing the Challenger 1.
+The tank entered service with the British Army in 1998, with the last produced in 2002.
 It is expected to remain in service until 2035.
-It is considered as one of the best tanks in the world.
+It is considered one of the best tanks in the world.